-No performance-related fees were paid to the managers in 2012/13 or in 2011/12.
+Performance-related fees of £37,844 were paid to the managers in 2013/14 (£0 in 2012/13).

 The cost of obtaining investment advice from external consultants is included in investment management charges.

 A proportion of the council's costs representing management time spent by officers on investment management is also charged to the fund.